Airport of the Pacific: Construction

 On 25 February 2025, Bukele held ceremony to inaugurate the groundbreaking of construction for the airport.
 During a speech, Bukele stated that the project would be built over three phases.
 A few months prior, Bukele stated that the airport would be inaugurated in two years' time.
 Bukele estimated that phase one—the construction of a small passenger terminal that will later be converted for use as a private terminal—would cost US$386 million.
 The Salvadoran government expects the airport to become operational by 2027, after which, phase two will begin the construction of the airport's main passenger terminal; phase three will expand the passenger terminal.
-In October 2025, CEPA reported that half of terraforming work was complete.
+In January 2026, CEPA reported that 75 percent of terraforming work was complete.

 Opposition

 In October 2022, 10 of the 150 landowners affected by the airport's construction stated that they would not sell their land to the government.
 CEPA stated that they will seek to come to a settlement with the landowners and Federico Anliker, the president of CEPA, accused them of being manipulated by political parties in the opposition to delay the airport's construction.
 In January 2023, Cristosal, a non-governmental organization, filed a lawsuit claiming that three laws, including one for the airport's construction, would "open the door to corruption" ("abren la puerta a la corrupción") and called upon the Supreme Court of Justice to block the laws.
 According to rights groups, 225 families in Condadillo and Flor de Mangle were displaced by the airport's construction and that some had not yet been compensated by the government, while Bukele stated that 39 families were relocated and that there were no forced displacements.

 Manuel Flores, the leader of the Farabundo Martí National Liberation Front (FMLN), criticized the airport's construction as it is being built with loaned money.
 He also remarked that it "is crazy" ("es una locura") that El Salvador is building a third international airport after the Saint Óscar Romero International Airport and the Ilopango International Airport.